Dark Mode Light Mode

 The housing price in China depends on where you live and what kind of housing you choose.
 For example, a one-bedroom apartment in the city center of Shanghai costs between $800 and $1,500 per month.

-Costs of electricity, water, internet, and your phone will be way lower in all of China which is a huge advantage.
+The costs of electricity, water, internet, and phones are way lower in China, which is a huge advantage.
 I paid 100 euros for my phone bill with unlimited internet for a whole year.
 Electricity was like 50 dollars per month in Shanghai.

 Landlords are many times flexible.
 If the place needs some repairs, they will be happy to do so most of the time.
 My landlord in Shanghai even bought me a new washing machine.